angelomca09/affiliated-fullstack-challenge/README.md

 $ docker run -dp 3000:3000 <image_name>
 ```

-With the container on, just acces http://localhost:3000 on any Browser.
+With the container up and running, just access http://localhost:3000 on any browser.

 ### Running locally